LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 Email: TEST@TEST.com
 Password: TEST123

-Please note: By using JWT/Bcrypt, password information is encrypted *before* being inputted into the database.
+Please note: By using JWT/Bcrypt, password information is securely stored in an encrypted format.

 ---